influxdata/kapacitor/README.md

   * Select data from an existing InfluxDB host and save it:

       ```sh
-      $ kapacitor record --host address_to_influxdb --query 'select value from cpu_idle where time > start and time < stop'
+      $ kapacitor record stream --host address_of_influxdb --query 'select value from cpu_idle where time > start and time < stop'
       RecordingID=2869246
       ```
   * Or record the live stream for a bit: